sharan7898/Typescript/README.md

 ## Installation & Setup

+**Prerequisites**

+For this project, you will need:

+* A basic  understanding of JavaScript.

+* Visual Studio Code (VS Code) downloaded and installed.

+* Node.js installed locally, which you can do by following How to Install Node.js and Create a Local Development Environment.

 In order to Install the Typescript one must install node.js on his computer system

 **Step 1**: Go to the start menu and click on the command prompt.